miekg/pandoc2rfc/test/back.md

                                     rows.
 -------------------------------------------------------------

-^[ ~tab:multiline~ Here's the caption.
+^[ ~tab-multiline~ Here's the caption.
 It, too, may span multiple lines.
 This is a multiline table.
 This is `verbatim` text.]

 +---------------+---------------+--------------------+
 | Fruit         | Price         | Advantages         |